Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 The concluding phase of EMDR therapy entails your healthcare provider reviewing your progress and current well-being.
 This evaluation helps determine if additional sessions are necessary or if adjustments to your therapy goals and expectations are required.
 Moreover, they will assist you in exploring how you might handle future situations, armed with the knowledge gained during therapy, about yourself and your past trauma.

-By reflecting on your journey and equipping you with coping strategies, the provider empowers you to face the future with greater resilience and understanding, ensuring a meaningful and lasting impact from the EMDR therapy.
+By reflecting on your journey and equipping you with coping strategies, the provider empowers you to face the future with greater resilience and understanding, ensuring a meaningful and lasting impact from the EMDR Therapy.

 What Can You Expect From EMDR?